 This brownie birthday cake is intensely chocolatey, soft yet fudgy, with white chocolate whipped cream and red fruit on top.
 If you are a chocolate lover, this new twist on the brownie is just for you.

 For the decoration:

-To make the cream Chantilly, bring whipping cream to a boil, then remove from heat.
-Place loose leaf fruit tea in a tea mesh strainer and infuse whipping cream for 3 minutes.
-Meanwhile, break white chocolate into pieces.
-Pass whipping cream though a mini-sieve and discard tea leaves.
-Pour warm cream over white chocolate and mix with a hand whisk .
-Cover the preparation with a plastic film on contact and refrigerate over night.
+To make white chocolate whipped cream, bring whipping cream to a boil, then remove from heat.
+Place loose-leaf fruit tea in a tea mesh strainer and infuse whipping cream for 3 minutes.
+Meanwhile, break the white chocolate into pieces.

 Pass whipping cream through a mini-sieve and discard tea leaves.
 Pour warm cream over white chocolate and mix with a hand whisk.
 Cover the preparation with a plastic film on contact and refrigerate overnight.

 To make the brownie batter, preheat the oven to 340 F/170 C. Place butter and dark chocolate broken into pieces in a large microwave-safe bowl and melt it in a microwave for a few seconds.
 Place brown sugar and eggs in the bowl of a stand mixer and whisk for 2 minutes.
 Continue to beat and add the butter/chocolate mixture, flour, cacao powder, salt, and mix.